Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 But it was a military-looking drone.

-It had a fifteen-foot wingspan and all that just ran out of fuel I guess or did something.
+It just ran out of fuel, I guess, or did something.

-Some guy ran over it, didn't know what had happened for a while.
+Didn't know what had happened for a while.

 Right.

-Both still video um I'm using it primarily right now for real estate.
+I'm using it primarily right now for real estate.

-Um what do you mean you properties you want to sell?
+Properties you want to sell?

-Not I'm selling but real estate agents and brokers they want to sell their properties.
+Not I'm selling, but real estate agents and brokers.

 They want people to be able to look at their properties and not have some standard picture that looks like somebody shot it with their cell phone looking out their car window.

-They want to be able to see a a property in one picture and see what it looks like.
+They want to be able to see a property in one picture and see what it looks like.

 See what the house looks like, see what the front yard looks like in the backyard.